swhobbit/swhobbit/README.md

 You can click the Preview link to take a look at your changes.
 --->

+I am Drew Derbyhire, a professional software developer.
-I am Drew Derbyhire, the proprietor of Kendra Electronic Wonderworks, a small software house founded in 1989.
+On the side, I am the proprietor of Kendra Electronic Wonderworks, a small software house founded in 1989.
 After almost 18 years in Massachusetts, we moved to Kenmore, Washington (north of Seattle) in 2007.

 My [oldest Internet domain](https://domain.kew.com/) is propably older than yours.